ProteinGym/proteingym-base/docs/decisions/0002-user-facing-and-programmaticlly-used-manifest.md

 runtime metadata, like creation time, to create the metadata for the internal manifest.

-Currently we have an "external" user-facing manifest only.
+Currently we have an external user-facing manifest only.
 If we reuse that within the dataset archive, then it is likely to become inaccurate when archiving the dataset.